-Rare Book School has received three major grants from The Andrew W. Mellon Foundation to fund a three-year fellowship program at RBS, the Andrew W. Mellon Fellowship of Scholars in Critical Bibliography.
-The aim of the fellowship program is to reinvigorate bibliographical studies within the humanities by introducing doctoral candidates, postdoctoral fellows, and junior faculty to specialized skills, methods, and professional networks for conducting advanced research with material texts.
+Rare Book School received three major grants from The Andrew W. Mellon Foundation to fund a fellowship program at RBS, the Andrew W. Mellon Fellowship of Scholars in Critical Bibliography.
+The aim of the fellowship program was to reinvigorate bibliographical studies within the humanities by introducing doctoral candidates, postdoctoral fellows, and junior faculty to specialized skills, methods, and professional networks for conducting advanced research with material texts.
 The program admitted its final cohort of fellows in 2015; its successor program is the SoFCB Junior Fellows Program, which will be admitting cohorts through 2025.

 Overview of Fellowship Program

-During their three-year fellowship tenure, fellows receive intensive training at RBS, working with mentors from the bibliographical community who guide their archivally based scholarship and help connect them with professionals in allied fields.
-The fellowship program includes the following activities:
+During their three-year fellowship tenure, fellows received intensive training at RBS, working with mentors from the bibliographical community who guided their archivally based scholarship and helped connect them with professionals in allied fields.
+The fellowship program included the following activities: